• Skip to primary navigation

 The dark sand beach of Playas del Coco lies within the Gulf of Papagayo and stretches 3 kilometers (1.8 miles) from point to point.

-Sunsets at Coco beach are amazing and when we lived there, we would walk out to watch them almost every day.
+Sunsets at El Coco beach are amazing and when we lived there, we would walk out to watch them almost every day.

 The Town

-Coco town is very small with one main boulevard (Route 151) going all the way to the public park and beach.
-There are many bars, restaurants and shops in downtown.
-The small neighborhoods are right outside the center of town.
+Coco town is very small with one main street (Route 151) going all the way to the main park and beach entrance.

 Location